thortiede/r_and_m_graphql_backend/README.md

 power the API backend and the [uvicorn package](http://www.uvicorn.org/) to provide the ASGI web server.

+This software requires Python >=3.7 has been tested with Python 3.8.12.

 ### Running this demo
 To run this demo, clone the repository, make sure to install all needed dependencies (we leave the management of your environment to you) with